ben-n93/ben-n93.github.io/content/pages/projects.md

     - You can read about how I created this project on [my blog](https://ben-nour.com/how-i-created-a-twitter-bot-that-posts-about-science-fiction-books.html#how-i-created-a-twitter-bot-that-posts-about-science-fiction-books).

 - [The Simpsons - Episode History Twitter Bot](https://twitter.com/EH_TheSimpsons) - A Twitter bot that posts every day (when possible) about an episode of The Simpsons that aired that day, however many years ago.
 Fully automated via Github Actions.

-#### Data

-- [US horror films visualised](http://ben-nour.com/us_horror_films_locations/) - an interactive choropleth map that visualises which states US-based horror films are mostly set in.
-You can read on [Medium](https://medium.com/@ben.nour_68691/which-us-states-are-horror-films-mostly-set-in-e8f2d4566b62) about how I approached this project.

 #### Misc